Germany's Covid cases hit record high with Merkel warning of 'dramatic' situation - KESQ

 ‘Lockdown for the unvaccinated’

 The situation means Germany is on track to become the next country to impose stricter rules on those who haven’t been fully inoculated.
-Three parties making up the country’s prospective new coalition government will debate a draft law on Thursday that would see stricter rules come into effect.
+Three parties making up the country’s prospective new coalition government approved a draft law on Thursday that would see stricter rules come into effect.

-The proposed measures would require Germans to provide proof of vaccination or a negative test in order to ride a bus or board a train, in an expansion of the country’s “3G” system that requires either to enter certain venues and settings.
+The measures — which will be debated in the upper house of parliament on Friday — would require Germans to wear face masks and provide proof of vaccination, a certificate of recovery, or a negative Covid-19 test in order to ride a bus or board a train, in an expansion of the country’s “3G” system that required a negative Covid-19 test to enter certain venues and settings.
 Free Covid-19 tests would be reintroduced as well as permission to work from home whenever possible.

+The new legislation is designed to provide a nationwide framework in which the country’s regions can choose from a toolbox of other measures, depending on the severity of the outbreak.
+To that end, regions have room to tighten curbs in Covid-19 hotspots as needed.

 Green Party co-leader Robert Habeck told public broadcaster ARD on Sunday that the rules in effect amount to a “lockdown for the unvaccinated.”